Summary Card

 After a 5-year follow-up, Brent concluded11 that 48% grow at the same rate as normal ears, 46% grow slightly bigger, and 10% grow slightly smaller.

 This technique is usually performed by the age of 9.
-Its main other difference to the Brent technique is that the creation and elevation are done at the same time.
+Its main difference from the Brent technique is that the creation and elevation are done at the same time.

 - Stage I: cartilage framework with a tragal component and lobule are inset into a subcutaneous pocket created by a posterior incision.